Federal Rules of Evidence Manual

 Cited widely by courts and consulted regularly by thousands of attorneys across the nation, the Federal Rules of Evidence Manual provides the following for each Rule: the complete, current text; a current explanation by experts on federal evidence rules; comprehensive descriptions of salient cases; and the relevant legislative history.
 Supplements are issued twice each year, to ensure that the Manual remains up to date.

-• Coverage of recent amendments to the Federal Rules of Evidence, including the amendments to Rule 807 (residual exception to hearsay) taking effect on December 1, 2019.
+• Coverage of recent amendments to the Federal Rules of Evidence, including the amendments to Rules 106 (Remainder of or Related Statements), 615 (Excluding Witnesses from the Courtroom; Preventing an Excluded Witness’s Access to Trial Testimony), and 702 (Testimony by Expert Witnesses) taking effect on December 1, 2023.

-• Comprehensive descriptions of salient cases decided since the Eleventh Edition.
+• Comprehensive descriptions of salient cases decided since the Twelfth Edition.

-• A new discussion in Chapter 901, Authenticating or Identifying Evidence, on relevant factors for authenticating digital evidence.
+• A new subsection in Chapter 901, Authenticating or Identifying Evidence, on the problem of deepfakes.

 eBooks, CDs, downloadable content, and software purchases are noncancelable, nonrefundable and nonreturnable.
 Click here for more information about LexisNexis eBooks.
 The eBook versions of this title may feature links to Lexis+® for further legal research options.
 A valid subscription to Lexis+® is required to access this content.